gudlaaa/shell/README.md

 # shell

-This file is only for clone the repo by addind the below command in project folder.
+This file is only for cloninng the repo by adding the below command in your project folder.

 `bash install.sh`

-File content description below.
+you can change the repo by chnaging the below params in `install.sh` file.

 `git clone <repo> <folder_name>`